Why do we need this project?

 The development of vascular dementia is attributed to a lack of a blood supply to the brain.
 This is generally caused by cerebral small vessel disease (SVD), which is damage to the blood vessels to the brain and which leads to changes deep in the brain, including tiny strokes.

 SVD also results in bleeding in the brain.
 During a person’s life, signs of vascular dementia and SVD can show up as characteristic features on brain scans, including small vessel changes and bleeds in the grey matter of the brain, accumulation of fluid in the white matter of the brain and enlargement of spaces around the blood vessels.
-The exact cause of these changes is not known and it is therefore difficult to identify a target for treatment.
+The exact cause of these changes is not known so it's difficult to identify a target for treatment.

 Apart from providing blood to feed the brain, the arteries also have a very important function in removing the fluid waste from the brain.
 Professor Carare’s team have demonstrated that the elimination of waste from the brain is along tiny channels embedded in the walls of arteries, and this fails in the ageing grey matter.
 These channels are called “basement membranes”, as they form the base upon which other cells are layered.
 Basement membranes are formed by networks of proteins and they are anchored to the cells.
 One important anchoring molecule is ‘alpha-dystrobrevin’.